gignupg/Detect-File-Encoding-And-Language/README.md

 ## Confidence Score

 The confidence score ranges from 0 to 1.
+It's an object that contains two different confidence scores.
+The language confidence score and the encoding confidence score.
+Both confidence scores will be the same if the detected encoding is Unicode.
+Otherwise the confidence score for the language and the encoding is calculated seperately.
 It is based on the amount of matches that were found for a particular language and the frequency of those matches.
 If you want to learn more about how it all works, check out the [Wiki entry](https://github.com/gignupg/Detect-File-Encoding-and-Language/wiki)!

 ## Known Issues